 In July 2019, we entered into the Astellas Agreement with Astellas, under which we granted Astellas an exclusive, royalty-bearing, sub-licensable, nontransferable license to certain patent rights to research, develop, manufacture, have manufactured, use, seek, and secure regulatory approval for, commercialize, offer for sale, sell, have sold and import, and otherwise exploit licensed products containing both a GSK-3 inhibitor and an HDAC inhibitor, or the Astellas licensed products, including our product candidate FX-322, outside of the United States.
 We and Astellas have agreed to jointly develop the Astellas licensed products, including carrying out joint studies.
 Each party has agreed to use commercially reasonable efforts to carry out development activities assigned to it under an agreed-upon development plan.
 Astellas has agreed to use commercially reasonable efforts to obtain regulatory approval for at least one Astellas licensed product in SNHL and in age-related hearing loss, in each case in one major Asian country and one major European country.
 We have agreed to use commercially reasonable efforts to obtain regulatory approval for at least one Astellas licensed product in the United States.
-Astellas has the sole right to commercialize the Astellas licensed products outside of the United States and we have the sole right to commercialize the Astellas licensed products in a major Asian country and a major European country following receipt of regulatory approval in such countries.
+Astellas has the sole right to commercialize the Astellas licensed products outside of the United States and we have the sole right to commercialize the Astellas licensed products in the United States.
+Astellas has agreed to use commercially reasonable efforts to commercialize Astellas licensed products in a major European country and a major European country following receipt of regulatory approval in such countries.